 Which version to get?

-Like car models and their option, all clad have different version for different price point.
+The different models of All Clad uses different layers.
 They all have their own unique feature and benefit, below you will find a quick summary of each model.
+Choose one that best suits you.

 All Clad D3 10 inch Fry Pan (Best Value)